rguske/blog/content/posts/a-closer-look-at-vmwares-project-nautilus.md

 ```

 ### KinD create Cluster
-It's on the time now to create a Kubernetes node. **Note!** `vctl system start` has to be executed first before leveraging `kind` for a deployment!
+It's time now to create a Kubernetes node. **Note!** `vctl system start` has to be executed first before leveraging `kind` for a deployment!
 Otherwise you will get the following error message:

 {{< admonition type=failure title="Error" open=true >}}
 Failed to list clusters: command "docker ps -a --filter label=io.x-k8s.kind.cluster=kind-1.19.1 --format '{{.Names}}'" failed with error: exit status 1
 Command Output: level=fatal msg="Container engine is not running.
 Run 'vctl system start' to launch it.
 {{< /admonition >}}

 `vctl` assigns 2 GB of memory and 2 CPU cores by default for the CRX VM that hosts the node container.
 You can adjust the default configuration with the options `--k8s-cpus` and `--k8s-mem`.
 To create the Kubernetes node, basically `kind create cluster` is all you need to get started.
-If you like to give the "cluster" a name or if you like to use a specific version which should run on your node, checkout the official [Docker repository](https://hub.docker.com/r/kindest/node/tags), pick your version and run e.g. `kind create cluster --image kindest/node:v1.19.1 --name kind-1.19.1`.
+If you like to give the node(s) a name or if you like to use a specific Kubernetes version which should run on your node, checkout the official [Docker repository](https://hub.docker.com/r/kindest/node/tags), pick your version and run e.g. `kind create cluster --image kindest/node:v1.19.1 --name kind-1.19.1`.

-After a minute or two, you will have a Kubernetes node running on your desktop.
+After a minute or two, you will have a Kubernetes node running on your desktop locally.

 ```
 kubectl get all -A